porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-model-signature/link-tile-model-signature.examples.md

 ## Description

-If your heading needs further explanation or you want to provide additional information like e.g. a price tage, use the `description` property.
+If you want to add additional text like a price tag, use the `description` property.

 <Playground :markup="description" :config="config"></Playground>